 Abscess of the psoas muscle may present with abdominal pain radiating to the hip or flank, fever, and limp.
 The diagnosis is made by CT.
 Treatment includes antibiotics and surgical drainage.

 Hip and knee bursae may cause localized pain due to inflammation, infection, rheumatologic disorders (psoriatic arthritis, rheumatoid arthritis, ankylosing spondylitis) or crystalline disease (gout, pseudogout).
 Infection may be difficult to distinguish clinically from more benign disorders.
 (Table 179-2) Treatment is directed at the underlying cause.
 NSAIDs, rest, heat, and time are the basis of treatment for inflammatory conditions.
-Steroid injections into readily accessible bursa may be useful ...
+Steroid injections into readily accessible bursa may be useful if infection ...